 We all have different comfort levels and the Galapagos islands have accommodations to cater to all but the most exacting of standards.
 You can find everything from hostel dorms with shared bathrooms and communal kitchens to new, modern, foreign-owned hotels.
 You can also rent a room, mini-apartment (often called a suite) or even an entire house via sites like Airbnb and Booking.com, but note that these properties are not strictly regulated so what it says in the listing may not be accurate.

 Not all places have air conditioning and hot water is often only available via electrical shower heads.
 Most prices do not include breakfast.
 Even if the property has wifi, do not expect it to work very well.
-Starlink service was introduced in Galapagos in March 2023 and some businesses are connected, so if fast internet is important to you then be sure to ask if it’s available.
+Starlink service was introduced in Galapagos in March 2023 and many but not all businesses are connected, so if fast internet is important to you then be sure to ask if it’s available.

 Read reviews thoroughly if you are booking in advance, and try to balance the price and amenities with the possibility of a getting a decent night’s sleep.
 For example, on San Cristobal island, if you stay in a hotel near the waterfront you will hear the sea lions; in any other part of town outside of the center you will likely hear dogs barking or roosters crowing at all hours.